-Our best hope for creating a just, equitable, and sustainable society comes from grassroots movements led by the people most impacted by injustices, since they have the clearest view of solutions.
+Our best hope for creating a just, equitable, and sustainable society comes from grassroots movements led by the people most impacted by injustices — particularly women of color and Indigenous people —since they have the clearest view of solutions.

-We work on multiple fronts, and on intersecting issues, to advance racial justice, gender equity, and the building of broad, progressive movements for social justice centered on what people and communities actually need.
+We work on multiple fronts, and on intersecting issues, to advance racial justice and gender justice, and the building of broad, progressive movements centered on what people and communities actually need.

 How We Do It

 We make grants to grassroots groups that advance racial justice and gender justice.
 Our grantmaking prioritizes organizations working on intersecting issues and led by the people most impacted by injustices.
 Go to Grants

 We ensure that our endowment aligns with our social justice mission.
 Through screening, shareholder engagement, and impact investments, we work to direct our financial resources toward companies that are building the better world we envision.
 Go to Investing

 Uplifting the Power of the People